 Iloilo Provincial Capitol

-Just a walking distance from Museo Iloilo is a tall high rise building which is actually the Iloilo Provincial Capitol.
-From the top, you can see the Guimaras Island already and the body of water that separates the two island.
-You can also take a panoramic view of the downtown Iloilo.
+Just a walking distance from Museo Iloilo is a tall high-rise building which is actually the Iloilo Provincial Capitol.
+From the top, you can see the Guimaras Island and take a panoramic view of the downtown Iloilo.

 Jaro Cathedral / Bell Tower